Jessica Walter

 Jessica Ann Walter (January 31, 1941 – March 24, 2021) was an American actress who appeared in more than 170 film, stage, and television productions.

 In films, she was best known for her role as a psychotic and obsessed fan of a local disc jockey in the 1971 Clint Eastwood thriller, Play Misty for Me.
 On television, she was most recently known for her role of Lucille Bluth on the sitcom Arrested Development (2003–2006, 2013–2019) and for providing the voice of Malory Archer on the FX animated series Archer (2009–2021).
 Walter received various awards over the course of her television career, including a Primetime Emmy Award for Amy Prentiss (1975).
 She also received two Golden Globe Award nominations and three Screen Actors Guild Award nominations.
 For her starring role opposite Eastwood in Play Misty for Me, Walter received a Golden Globe nomination for Best Actress in a Motion Picture – Drama.

 After studying acting at the Neighborhood Playhouse School of the Theatre in New York City, Walter began her career on the Broadway stage, winning a 1963 Clarence Derwent Award for Outstanding Debut Performance.
 She made her film debut in the 1964 neo-noir drama Lilith, subsequently starring in the 1966 films Grand Prix and The Group.
 Both performances earned her critical acclaim.

 Throughout her career, Walter was a regular presence on American television, playing the title role in the short-lived police procedural Amy Prentiss, appearing in a recurring role on Trapper John, M.D., working as a series regular for the first half of season one of 90210, and providing the voice of Fran Sinclair on the series Dinosaurs.
 Her role as scheming socialite Lucille Bluth in Arrested Development brought her renewed attention, and she contributed voiceover work to animated series such as Archer (2009–2023), and Star vs. the Forces of Evil (2015–2018).

 Early life

-Walter was born on January 31, 1941, in Brooklyn, New York, to Esther (née Groisser), a teacher, and David Walter, a musician who was a member of the NBC Symphony Orchestra and the NYC Ballet Orchestra.
+Walter was born on January 31, 1941, in Brooklyn, New York, to Esther (née Groisser), a teacher, and David Walter, a musician who was a member of the NBC Symphony Orchestra and the New York City Ballet Orchestra.
 Both of Walter's parents were Jewish, with her mother having immigrated to the US from the Soviet Union in 1923.
 Her brother, Richard, is a retired professor who led the screenwriting program at UCLA.
 The siblings were raised in Elmhurst, Queens.
 Walter attended the High School of Performing Arts in Manhattan, graduating in 1959.